Visitor guide

 - We watch the 60-day releaseTickets open about two months out and popular slots go fast.
 Tell us your date and we'll book it the moment it opens.

-- English, start to finishReal people answering in English by email — booking, changes, and what to see when you're there.
+- Book in your languageReal people answering in your own language by email — booking, changes, and what to see when you're there.

 - Refund if the operator cancelsIf the operator cancels your visit, you get every cent back.
 All sales are otherwise final.